bjornmeansbear/lectureScripts/ClimateDesigners.md

 The Climate designer community brings together design practitioners of all kinds to share and master the best new climate action practices.
 We want to empower every designer to feel confident in taking on the climate crisis.

 "Climate designer" is a title you can grant upon yourself.
-If you are a designer taking on climate change; doing (or wanting to do) work in the climate space; please call youself a climate designer.
+If you are a designer taking on climate change; doing (or wanting to do) work in the climate space; please call yourself a climate designer.

 ## CD goals